tsveta-ttj/react-app/README.md

 ## Get Started
 ### Start the Rect app
-In the client directory, you can run:
+In the client directory in your terminal, you can run the following command:
 ```
 > npm run
 ```
 Open http://localhost:3000

 ### Start the REST server
-In the server directory, you can run:
+In the server directory in your terminal, you can run the following command:
 ```
 > npm run
 ```